Abby Wambach: Philanthropy

 Wambach has done philanthropic work for the Epilepsy Foundation and Juvenile Diabetes Research Foundation.
-She has participated in Mia Hamm's annual Celebrity Soccer Challenge which raises money for Children's Hospital Los Angeles and the Mia Hamm Foundation.
-In August 2011, Wambach joined teammates Alex Morgan and Hope Solo in a Bank of America charitable campaign at the Chicago Marathon. $5,000 was donated to the Juvenile Diabetes Association on her behalf.
-In 2013, she became an ambassador for Athlete Ally, a nonprofit organization that focuses on ending homophobia and transphobia in sports.
-She serves on the board of Together Rising, an all-women-led nonprofit organization founded by her wife, Glennon Doyle, supporting women, families, and children in crisis.
+She has participated in Mia Hamm's annual Celebrity Soccer Challenge, which raises funds for Children's Hospital Los Angeles and the Mia Hamm Foundation.
+In August 2011, Wambach joined her national teammates Alex Morgan and Hope Solo in a Bank of America charitable campaign at the Chicago Marathon.
+A donation of $5,000 was made to the Juvenile Diabetes Association on her behalf.
+In 2013, she became an ambassador for Athlete Ally, a nonprofit organization that seeks to end homophobia and transphobia in sports.
+Wambach serves on the board of Together Rising, an all-women-led organization founded by her wife, Glennon Doyle, that supports women, families, and children in crisis.